ARPA-SIMC/dballe/doc/fapi_reference.md

   (the old file is deleted), `"a"` for append
 * `type`: Format of the data in the file.
 It can be: `"BUFR"`, `"CREX"`, `"AOF"` (read only), `"AUTO"` (autodetect, read only)
-* `force_report`: if 0, nothing happens; otherwise, choose the output message template using this report type instead of the one in the message

 Return value: